EvilJordan/POAP5k/README.md

 Concerning token transfers on Mainnet, Etherscan includes a column named `USDValueDayOfTx`[^USDValueDayOfTx] that does exactly what we hope.
 We can filter on this column for `>= 10` and make sure to only look at transfers `to` our 0x address.

 #### L2s
-Arbitrum, Optimism, and Polygon have similar block explorers like Etherscan, so the manual extraction of the data is much the same as Mainnet
+All listed L2s have similar block explorers like Etherscan, so the manual extraction of the data is much the same as Mainnet.

 [^ATH]: Link to ATH data source will go here.
 [^USDValueDayOfTx]: For an as-of-yet unknown reason, the `USDValueDayOfTx` value is not always populated.
 Luckily, we're almost always dealing in stables, so it's easy to calculate, but I am unclear as to what's going on with Etherscan's export.